-We’ve written posts on what we think branding is (though we call is visual and verbal identity – See the post here), but today we’re writing about a few of the things branding shouldn’t be.
+We’ve written loads of posts on what we think branding is (though we call is visual and verbal identity), but today we’re writing about a few of the things branding shouldn’t be.
+Things that so easily can happen when people do things quickly or without thought.
 Here’s our top 7 (lucky for some) of what no one has ever said about great branding:

-1. How cool, it looks the same as everyone else
+1. How cool, it looks the same as someone else

 Great branding creates a unique ‘image’ for a company or organisation.
-As every organisation id different, every brand identity should be different. but do remember that the identity is more than just a logo.
-The best identities are recognisable in their market place even without their logo.
+As every organisation’s identity is different, every brand identity should be also different.
+Remember that the identity is way more than ‘just’ a logo, although the logo is seen as the glamourous element within the branding toolbox.
+The best identities are recognisable in their market place even without their logo being visible.
+People love to point out when a logo looks the same as someone else!

 2. So, what’s the name of your company?

-Branding should definitely be recognisable and differentiated, but it should also readable.
-There is little use in creating a ‘logo’ that no one can read.
+Branding should definitely be recognisable and differentiated, but (with a few exceptions) it should also readable.
+There a great number of reasons for not creating a ‘logotype’ that no one can easily read.
 Your brand name could be too thin, the colour could be too light or not contrasting enough.
 What ever the reason, it’s not a great way forward.
 You’ll be remembered, but probably for all the wrong reasons.

 3. I just love the lack of personality in your branding